Texas Drift Academy FAQs

 Can I film my class?
 Can I bring a GoPro?

 We allow filming / GoPros for the Drift Pro course students towards the end of the day.
 There are usually mounts inside and on the roof of the cars.
 For other classes (Experience, Skills, Advanced) we don’t allow student filming during class because we’ve found it becomes a distraction for first-time students and slows the flow of shorter classes.
 Our goal is to get you as much seat time as possible.
 However, your guests can film from the side.
 And all students are allowed to film the passenger lap with our pro drivers at the end of the day.

 Do I need to bring anything?
 Is there food and water?

-For all courses, ice-cold bottled water is provided.
+For all courses, bottled water is provided.
 For Drift Pro full-day classes, lunch (sandwich wraps) and snacks are provided.
 Sanitizing wipes and/or hand sanitizer will also be provided.
 And yes, there are bathrooms on site.

 Is it safe?

 In nearly three years of operation, we’re happy to report we’ve never had an accident or injury.
 The San Antonio raceway course is 3 acres of blacktop and we design the courses to allow plenty of room for all the mistakes we’ve seen (so far).

 What is the car I’ll drive?